 Let’s make a crescent moon shape.
-Using the Shapes toolbar, insert two circles and make one big one and one slight smaller one.
+Using the Shapes toolbar, insert two circles and make one slightly smaller than the other.
 Then overlap them—you can see that crescent taking shape on the left.

-Then select both circles and click “Slice.”
+Then select both circles and tap Slice.
 You’ll end up with this when you break apart each individual layer:

-That, my friends, is even more shapes than the first example!
-Four shapes.
-The crescent I wanted to make, plus two middle pieces and the leftover on the right.
+That is even more image layers than the first example!
+Four new cut paths.
+The crescent I wanted to make, plus two middle pieces, and the leftover on the right.
 Delete those extra pieces and keep your crescent.
 Easy, but definitely a bit confusing if you’re new to the Slice tool!

 Trimming Shapes using Slice

 Sometimes you will want to cut off a certain part of a shape.
-For instance, maybe I don’t want the tails on this arrow.
+For instance, maybe I don’t want the tails on this arrow (#MFB1CE):

 Ungroup the arrow so that you can slice just the tails off.